Harmanpreet Kaur: World Cup final and captaincy (2017–2024)

-Harmanpreet was the captain of the Indian side that won the 2016 Women's Twenty20 Asia Cup held in November-December 2016.
+Harmanpreet was the captain of the Indian side that won the 2016 Women's Twenty20 Asia Cup held in November–December 2016.
 She was part of the Indian squad that reached the final of the 2017 Women's Cricket World Cup where the team lost to England by nine runs.
-On 20 July 2017, she scored 171 runs of 115 balls against Australia in the semi-finals of the World Cup.
+On 20 July 2017, she scored 171 runs off 115 balls against Australia in the semi-finals of the World Cup.
 It is the second-highest score by an Indian batter in WODIs, the highest individual score for India in the Women's Cricket World Cup, and the highest ever individual score in a knockout stage of a Women's World Cup match.
 In July 2017, Harmanpreet became the second Indian batter to feature in the top-10 of ICC Women's ODI Player Rankings after Mithali Raj.
 In December 2017, she was named in the ICC Women's T20I Team of the Year.

 In October 2018, Harmanpreet was named as the captain of Indian squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 In the opening match of the tournament, against New Zealand, she became the first woman for India to score a century in WT20Is, when she made 103 runs from 51 balls.
 She was the leading run-scorer for India in the tournament, with 183 runs in five matches.
-During the home series against South Africa in September-October 2019, she became the first Indian cricketer to appear in 100 T20 International matches.
+During the home series against South Africa in September–October 2019, she became the first Indian cricketer to appear in 100 T20 International matches.